jtopian/dotfiles/README.md

     pip install --user i3ipc

+Oof, there's probably a better way to do that.
+I don't want to ship venvs, though.
+Hmmm.

 ## Hyprland

-This hyprland config depends on `waybar` (config not included in this repository), as it references the waybar.service unit file in the requirements for the hyprland-session.target.
+This hyprland config depends on `waybar`, as it references the waybar.service unit file in the requirements for the hyprland-session.target.
+If you do not wish to use waybar, adjust `hyprland/dot-config/systemd/user/hyprland-session.target` as necessary.